-Result on Table 2 indicates the summaries of mean, standard deviation and z-test on the difference between the mean ratings of principals and vice principal on the influence of infrastructural facilities management on the academic achievement public secondary schools in Rivers State.
-The mean score of the principals was 3.08 while the vice principals had a mean score of 3.19.
-The calculated z-value was 1.49 while the z-critical stood at ± 1.96 .
+Results on Table 4 show the summaries of mean, standard deviation and z-test on the difference between the mean ratings of principals and vice principal on the influence of recreational facilities management on the academic achievement public senior secondary schools in Rivers State.
+The principals had a mean score of 3.08 while the viceprincipals had a mean score of 3.19.
+The calculated z-value was -1.77 while the z-critical stood at $\pm 1.96$ .

-The calculated Z-value =1.49 < Z-critical = 1.96 consequently, the null hypothesis cannot be rejected.
-It is therefore concluded that there is no significant difference between the mean responses of principals and vice principals on the influence of recreational facilities management on academic achievement of students in public senior secondary schools in Rivers State.
+The absolute value of the calculated Z-value = -0.177 < Z-critical = 1.96 hence, the null hypothesis cannot be rejected.
+It is thus concluded that there is no significant difference in the mean responses of principals and vice principals on the influence of recreational facilities management on academic achievement of students in public senior secondary schools in Rivers State.